xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    EndPythonScript

-The embedded Python clode is bewteen "PythonScript" and "EndPythonScript".
+The embedded Python code is bewteen "PythonScript" and "EndPythonScript".
 More usefully, we can even pass some of the regular script variables into the Python, by placing arguments after "PythonScript" and a special Python variable "SEMargStrings".
 In this case, SEMargStrings has value of a string list [ "-1.", "-2.5", "0.1"].
 We convert it into real floats so they can be given to the function.